microsoft/BotBuilder-Samples/samples/java_springboot/46.teams-auth/README.md

 the Teams service needs to call into the bot.

 - Run ngrok - point to port 3978

+    ```bash
+    ngrok http -host-header=rewrite 3978
+    ```
 - Create [Bot Framework registration resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration) in Azure
-    - Use the current `https` URL you were given by running ngrok.
-Append with the path `/api/messages` used by this sample
+    - Configure the messaging endpoint to the `https` URL you were given by ngrok and append a trailing `/api/messages`
     - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
     - __*If you don't have an Azure account*__ you can use this [Bot Framework registration](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/create-a-bot-for-teams#register-your-web-service-with-the-bot-framework)
+- Follow the instructions on [this document](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=java%2Caadv2) to set up the OAuth authentication
 - Update the `resources/application.properties` configuration for the bot to use the Microsoft App Id and App Password from the Bot Framework registration.
 (Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)
 - __*This step is specific to Teams.*__
     - **Edit** the `manifest.json` contained in the  `teamsAppManifest` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)